-The next day Pepper's collecting trash, cups and wrappers and cigarette butts, from the front of a Circle K and tosses it into the receptacle.
-In some small way her actions are a contribution to a greater good, a self-defining deed as a way to not surrender.
-And it's for a "cleaner world for my children."
+The next day Pepper collects trash, cups and wrappers and cigarette butts, from the front of a Circle K and tosses it into the receptacle.
+In a small way her actions contribute to a greater good, a self-defining deed as a way to not surrender.
+And a "cleaner world for my children."

 John and Pepper occupy the same purgatory 24/7.
 They live and breathe each other's failures, chaos, and addictions, which are now limited to cigarettes and methadone.
-Like true lovers, they inhabit each other's fears, but these are the brutal kinds of despairing fears that burn in their guts, those born of homelessness and loss and sickness and abject poverty and self-hatred, born of shitty parenting, insane circumstances and molestation, and the horror of growing up with an increasing understanding that you're only a speck of some tiny existence the rest of the world wants nothing to do with.
+Like true lovers, they inhabit each other's fears.
+All life’s punishments and ignominies and disappointments profuse in a single union.
+The homelessness and loss and sickness and abject poverty and self-hatred.
+The shitty parenting, insane circumstances and molestation, and the horror of growing up with an increasing understanding that you're only a speck of some tiny existence the rest of the world wants nothing to do with.
 Wreaks daily devastation on the human psyche.
-They're always terrified.
+They're terrified at all times.